Undergraduate Catalog 2024-2025

 Website: http://www.wku.edu/wkuhpa

-Students may fulfill pre-optometry requirements at Western Kentucky University and become eligible to submit applications for admission to any of the 23 optometry schools within the United States.
+Students may fulfill pre-optometry requirements at Western Kentucky University and become eligible to submit applications for admission to any optometry school within the United States.
 These schools vary slightly in their pre-optometry requirements.
 Students should decide after 4 or 5 semesters on the college(s) of optometry to which they plan to submit an application for admission and arrange their schedules in accordance with the requirements of that particular school.

 The professional optometric program requires four years of study in a school of optometry.
 This is in addition to the three or more years of pre-optometry requirements.
 Applicants to all of the optometry schools are required to take the Optometry Admission Test (OAT).